andywan2016/findPair/README.md

 $ $JAVA_HOME/java -jar find-pair.jar prices.txt 9000
 ```
 ## Analysis
-The time complexity for this project is
+The time complexity for this project is **n**,as the prices are sorted.
-$n$